cwrigh13/Fix-My-Spine/FIXMYSPINE_EMAIL_MARKETING_PLAN.md

 • Featured badge for credibility

 **Performance Analytics**
-Track how many patients view your profile, where they're coming from, and optimize your listing for better results.
+Track how many patients view your profile, where they're coming from, and optimise your listing for better results.

 **Special Introductory Offer**
 For the next 7 days, we're offering 20% off your first year of premium listing.